 Credit risk is the risk that companies and other parties will be unable to meet their obligations to the Company resulting in financial loss to the Company.
-The Company's trade receivables comprise 2 debtors (2015: 2 debtors) that collectively represented 65% (2015: 22%) of trade receivables.
+The Company does not have any major concentration of credit risk related to any individual customer or counterparty.
 The Company manages such risks by assessing and evaluating the customer's credit reliability and monitoring of collections.
 The Company normally collects its revenues in advance.
 The Company places its cash and bank balances with creditworthy institutions.